 European stakeholder consultation on the Global Digital Compact.

-European stakeholders will be invited to contribute to a submission where we reflect recent, related debates at EuroDIG, collect further input and try to identify – where possible – common ground.
-We will be using the EuroDIG commenting platform and dedicate a EuroDIG Extra virtual meeting to review the comments and agree on the submission.
+European stakeholders are invited to contribute to a submission where we reflect recent, related debates at EuroDIG, collect further input and try to identify – where possible – common ground.
+We will be using the EuroDIG Commenting Platform and dedicate a EuroDIG Extra virtual meeting to review the comments and agree on the submission.

-Deadline for inputs is 7 October 2022.
-On the EuroDIG Commenting Platform you will find summaries by the chair of this process Mark Carvell of the relevant discussions held at recent EuroDIG meetings.
+Stakeholders’ responses to this European open consultation should be submitted on the EuroDIG Commenting Platform which provides summaries by the chair of this process Mark Carvell of the relevant discussions held at recent EuroDIG meetings.

-UPDATE: UN Member States recently decided to postpone the Summit of the Future by a year until September 2024.
+UPDATE: UN Member States recently decided to reschedule the Summit of the Future by a year until September 2024.